ajeesh4me/ajeesh4me/README.md

 🔹 Hands-on experience with firewalls like **Fortinet, Palo Alto, Checkpoint, Proxy**, and **VPN**.
 🔹 Skilled in network automation and threat detection.
 🔹 Always exploring new security technologies and tools.
+🔹 Enthusiastic about SD-WAN, Zero Trust.
+🔹 Based in Bengaluru, Karnataka, India.

 ---